isomerpages/moe-yuyingsec/all/announcement/_posts/2025-05-09-post-Direct School Admission Exercise for 2026.md

 are successful in the DSA-Sec are NOT allowed to participate in the S1 Posting and NOT allowed to transfer to another school after the release of the PSLE results.
-However, if they are eligible for third language and/or Posting Group options8, they may enter these options during the School Choice Submission period via the S1 Posting Portal.</p>
+However, if they are eligible for third language and/or Posting Group options, they may enter these options during the School Choice Submission period via the S1 Posting Portal.</p>
 <p><strong>Unsuccessful DSA-Sec Students</strong>.
 Students who are unsuccessful
 in the DSA-Sec will be notified to participate in the S1 Posting to submit school choices.</p>